cloudmesh-community/book/chapters/pi/setup-ultimate.md

 ### Setting up a small cluster with cm-burn

-here we discuss teh 5 node setup
+here we discuss the 5 node setup

 ### Setting up a large cluster with cm-burn